Sorry, you need to enable JavaScript to visit this website.

 Genetically modified (GM) food labelling

-GM food labelling helps consumers make an informed choice about the food they buy.
-It allows them to identify a GM food or a product that has GM ingredients.
+GM food labelling helps consumers make informed choices about the food they buy.
+It allows them to identify a GM food or a GM ingredient used in a food for sale.

 GM food labelling is not about safety.
 All GM foods and ingredients must undergo a safety assessment and be approved before they can be sold in Australia and New Zealand.

-How GM foods are labelled was decided by the ministers responsible for food regulation in 2001.
-Ministers reconfirmed these labelling provisions following an independent review of food labelling in 2011.
+In 2001, ministers for food regulation decided how approved GM foods must be labelled.
+Ministers reconfirmed these labelling requirements following an independent review of food labelling in 2011.

 Do GM foods have to be labelled?